-Though Buick's compact Verano and full-size LaCrosse sedans usually get more attention from critics and shoppers alike, the midsize Regal is also an appealing four-door in its own right.
+Though Buick's full-size LaCrosse sedan usually gets more attention from critics and shoppers alike, the midsize Regal is also an appealing four-door in its own right.
 It's based on the Insigna from GM's Germany-based Opel brand, and this Teutonic heritage manifests in an above-average ride/handling balance as well as a nicely-appointed interior.

 Intellilink also lets users access smartphone-based apps like Pandora and Stitcher radio.

 Power and Handling

 Out on the road, the Regal isn't a true sport sedan, but it offers tighter handling than one might expect in addition to a luxuriously smooth ride.
 Three different models are on offer: A base model featuring a 2.4L, naturally aspirated four-cylinder; the 259-horsepower Regal Turbo; and the Regal GS, which shares the Turbo's engine but features a performance suspension along with a more aggressive look.

 The entry-level Regal's four-cylinder produces 182 horsepower and 172 lb-ft of torque, leisurely pickup and a respectable 25/36 city/highway mpg.

 The Regal Turbo and Regal GS models feature a 2.0-liter turbocharged four-cylinder that's good for 259 horsepower and 295 lb-ft of torque.

 All Regal models come standard with front-wheel-drive and a six-speed automatic transmission, and traction-enhancing all-wheel-drive can be spec'd on the Regal Turbo and Regal GS.
 A six-speed manual available as well, though only on the Regal GS.